-If you are a student looking for additional information, take note: We do not take kindly to being interrupted with requests from students who have not bothered to do their own research or try to find what they need among our free resources.
+If you are a student looking for additional information, take note: We do not take kindly to being interrupted with requests from students who have not bothered to do their own research or tried to find what they need by combing this site and downloading our free resources.
 If you have tried your best and still cannot find what you need, you are welcome to write to us, tell us who you are, what you want (not, for example, “Can you send me citations for all the statistics on your website?”), and why you are asking.
 If we can find time between client work, we will respond.
 Telling us how urgently you need the information because your paper or thesis is due tomorrow will not help your cause, nor will incomplete or incoherent requests.
 “Please” and “thank you” go a long way too.
 Sorry if we sound grouchy but you’d be amazed at calls and emails we get from students.

 About Global Workplace Analytics